Bridget Perry, PhD, MS, CCC-SLP

 What year did you start the program?
 2013

-Bridget is a postdoctoral research fellow at the Institute for Clinical and Translational Science at Tufts Medical Center in Boston, MA
+Bridget is a postdoctoral research fellow at the Institute for Clinical and Translational Science at Tufts Medical Center in Boston, MA, and a postdoctoral researcher at the Speech and Feeding Disorder Lab at the MGH Institute.

 What are your prior degrees and at which institutions?